RanaWaleed1991/IT-HelpDesk-Labs/Microsoft_365_Labs/User_Account_Creation_and_Management_in_Microsoft_365/M365_User_Creation_and_Verification.md

 ---

 ## **7. Lab Conclusion**
-In this lab, we successfully:
+In this lab, I successfully:
 - Created and licensed a new M365 user.
 - Secured the account with MFA.
 - Added the user to the Sales team in Teams.